Slim calf riding boots in black and brown leather designed for a no-gap fit.

 Once you’ve found that perfect pair of slim-calf riding boots, you’ll want to keep them in great shape.
 Proper care protects your investment and ensures your boots stay comfortable and supportive for years.
 Leather needs regular attention to prevent cracks and damage from moisture and dirt.
 A simple routine can extend the life of your boots and keep them ready for your next ride.
 Think of it as part of your overall horse tack maintenance.

-A Simple Daily Care Routine
+Your Simple Daily Boot Care Routine

 The best way to maintain your boots is with a quick clean after every ride.
 This takes just a few minutes but makes a huge difference.
 Get into the habit of regularly removing the dirt and dust that builds up in the barn and arena.
 Use a damp cloth to wipe down the entire boot, paying attention to seams and zippers where grime gets trapped.
 For stubborn mud, a soft-bristled brush works well.
 Letting dirt sit on the leather draws out its natural oils, leading to dryness and cracking.
 A quick daily wipe-down keeps the leather healthy and simplifies deeper cleaning.